10 Practical Tips For Recording Amazing Guitars

 Generally, less reverb on guitars is a smart choice while tracking.
 Unless you are striving for a Dick Dale drenched guitar sound, most reverb can be added in mix.
 The reverb might sound great on the first rhythm guitar while tracking, but once three or four guitars are stacked on top of the initial rhythm guitar, that reverb sounds distracting and amateur.

-9. Linking Effects
+9. Linking effects

 The pedal board you use for live shows might be efficient and stocked with cool noise makers, but that doesn’t make it the best idea for recording.
 Generally using the least amount of effects to achieve the desired guitar tone is the best plan.
 If there are effects pedals in the signal chain that aren’t being used, they may be degrading the signal and causing excess noise.
 Take any pedal out of the chain that is not being used.
 It is common sense, but try to use the highest quality and shortest cables between guitar pedals.